inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 .. **V1** Additionally, we demonstrate these three delay reduction techniques with more realistic traffic (longer and more frequent low priority and shorter, less frequent high priority frames); these simulations are the extension of the three mentioned above, and are defined in ini file as the configurations with the ``Realistic`` prefix.

-Additionally, we demonstrate the above delay reduction techniques with more realistic traffic (longer and more frequent low priority and shorter, less frequent high priority frames); these simulations are the extension of the three configurations mentioned above, and are defined in ini file as the configurations with the ``Realistic`` prefix.
+Additionally, we demonstrate the above delay reduction techniques with more realistic traffic: longer and more frequent low priority frames and shorter, less frequent high priority frames.
+These simulations are the extension of the three configurations mentioned above, and are defined in the ini file as the configurations with the ``Realistic`` prefix.

 .. ---------------------------

-In the ``General`` configuration, the hosts are configured to use the layered ethernet model instead of the default, which must be disabled:
+In the ``General`` configuration, the hosts are configured to use the layered Ethernet model instead of the default, which must be disabled:

 .. literalinclude:: ../omnetpp.ini
    :start-at: encap.typename
    :end-at: LayeredEthernetInterface
    :language: ini

-Also, we want to record a PCAP trace, so we can examine the traffic in Wireshark.
-We enable PCAP recording, and set the PCAP recorder to dump Ethernet PHY frames:
+We also want to record a PCAP trace, so we can examine the traffic in Wireshark.
+We enable PCAP recording, and set the PCAP recorder to dump Ethernet PHY frames, because preemption is visuble in the PHY header:

 .. literalinclude:: ../omnetpp.ini
    :start-at: recordPcap